 Hillary Swank, in living color, for Lucent’s PITN release in 2006.

 “As a lonely child growing up in a trailer park, Hilary Swank dreamed of becoming a successful actress.
 Her determination and talent took her from living in a car to eventually earning two Academy Awards by the time she was thirty.
 The amazing momentum of her career continues for the woman now considered one of the greatest actresses of her generation.”

 Granted, the subject’s staying power as a movie industry force may not have lasted, but it was a great challenge to redo the work for the new design and delve into such themes as transgender issues, voting rights, and more, all based on Swank’s career choices.

 I was next assigned to write about Joe McCarthy for the company’s seres called Heroes & Villains but in the midst of my research, they cancelled the series.
-Undaunted, and still in a political vein, I took on the challenge of writing about Congress’s first female Speaker of the House.
+Still undaunted, and still in a political vein, I took on the challenge of writing about Congress’ first female Speaker of the House.